hiradary/reoverlay/README.md

   )
 }
 ```
-This is the most commonly adopted aproach.
+This is the most commonly adopted approach.
 However, I believe it has a few drawbacks:
 - You might find it difficult to show modals on top of each other. (aka "Stacked Modals")
 - More boilerplate code.
 If you were to have 3 modals in a page, you had to use Modal component three times, declare more and more variables to handle visiblity, etc.
 - Unlike reoverlay, you can't manage your modals outside React scope (e.g Store).
-Though it's not generally a good practice to manage modals/overlays outside React scope, It comes in handy in some cases. (e.g Using axios interceptors to show modals for network status, access control, etc.)
+Though it's not generally a good practice to manage modals/overlays outside React scope, It comes in handy in some cases. (e.g Using axios interceptors to show modals according to network status, access control, etc.)

+<strong>Reoverlay</strong>, on the other hand, offers a rather more readable and easy approach.
+You'll be given a top level modal component (`ModalContainer`), and a few APIs to handle triggering hide/show.
+Check [usage](#usage) to see how it works.

 ## Usage 🎯

 There are two ways you can use Reoverlay.

-### 1) Pass on your modals directly
+### #1 - Pass on your modals directly

 `App.js`:
 ```javascript